telefax/aix-docker/README.md

 Yes, the booting is very slow under qemu, it'll sleep on "Star" for some minutes, then it'll begin puking out lots of 4 digit lottery numbers until it hits the login prompt (probably after 10-13mins).

 If you run the container in interactive mode, ctrl-c will shutdown qemu and the container.

+Attaching to the container after starting in a detached mode doesn't really seem to work, it never pickups any key presses.